vmware/build-tools-for-vmware-aria/common/artifact-manager/README.md

 - restUser - Administrator username for REST API access
 - restPassword - Password for REST user
 - dashboardUser - User account to which to assign the ownership of a dashboard when importing it.
+- importDashboardsForAllUsers - if true, dashboard is imported to all users, if false, it's imported to dashboardUser only

 Notes